-KBC Group NV has been approved by the ECB as a mixed financial holding company.
-To the extent and in the manner provided for in Book 2, Title III, Chapter IV, Sections II and IV of the Belgian Banking Law and their implementing decrees and regulations, KBC Group is subject to supervision on the basis of its consolidated position.
+The Issuer has been approved by the ECB as a mixed financial holding company.
+To the extent and in the manner provided for in Book 2, Title III, Chapter IV, Sections II and IV of the Belgian Banking Law and their implementing decrees and regulations, the Issuer is subject to supervision on the basis of its consolidated position.

-KBC Bank is subject to consolidated supervision by the ECB on the basis of the consolidated financial situation of KBC Group NV, which covers among other things solvency as described above, pursuant to Articles 165 and following of the Belgian Banking Law.
-As a subsidiary of a Belgian mixed financial holding company (KBC Group NV) and part of a financial conglomerate, KBC Bank is also subject to the supplementary supervision by the ECB, according to Directive 2011/89/EU of 16 November 2011 amending Directives 98/78/EC, 2002/87/EC, 2006/48/EC and 2009/138/EC as regards the supplementary supervision of financial entities in a financial conglomerate (implemented in Articles 185 and following of the Belgian Banking Law).
-The supplementary supervision relates to, among other things, solvency, risk concentration and intragroup transactions and to enhanced reporting obligations.
+KBC Bank is subject to consolidated supervision by the ECB on the basis of the consolidated financial situation of the Issuer, which covers among other things solvency as described above, pursuant to Articles 165 and following of the Belgian Banking Law.
+As a subsidiary of a Belgian mixed financial holding company (KBC Group NV) and part of a financial conglomerate, KBC Bank is also subject to the supplementary supervision by the ECB, according to Directive (EU) No 2011/89/EU of 16 November 2011 amending Directives (EU) No 98/78/EC, 2002/87/EC, 2006/48/EC and 2009/138/EC as regards the supplementary supervision of financial entities in a financial conglomerate (implemented in Articles 185 and following of the Belgian Banking Law).
+The supplementary supervision relates to, among other things, solvency, risk concentration and intra-group transactions and to enhanced reporting obligations.